 The Harbert College of Business designed the EMBA for working professionals to enhance their knowledge and expand their professional network without impeding their career and personal life.
-Auburn’s EMBA pioneered online hybrid higher education in the late 1990’s.
+Auburn’s EMBA pioneered online hybrid higher education.
 Their original system consisted of mailing students learning materials through VHS tapes which was effective during the time.
 As one might predict they progressively switched to different delivery methods as technology has evolved, and now the video lectures are streamed.

 The Business School’s Media Production Group has allowed EMBA professors and faculty to film in their studio since the program was founded.
 “That partnership has really elevated our professionalism in the executive space,” says Kim Kuerten, the Executive Director of Graduate Executive Programs at Auburn University.

 Distance learning has always been at the core of the EMBA because of the hybrid design.
 They primarily live in the Southeast, but some have attended from Texas, California, New York and internationally.

 Recognizing that executives have busy personal and professional lives, Auburn made sure to build flexibility into the heart of their program, a selling point for students.
 If flexibility doesn’t hook prospective students, oftentimes the idea of attending a 21-month-program (less than two years) does.

 In less than two years, student cohorts of between fifty and fifty-five students will complete thirty-nine credit hours, with typical EMBA courses such as Organizational Leadership, Accounting, Marketing, Statistics, Operations, and Strategy.
 There are around twenty-five faculty for the EMBA, including those that teach courses in one of the four elective focus-areas.
 Students take three elective courses in the second year of the program, focusing on interest areas in Leadership, Operations, Health Care, and Cybersecurity Management.
 Taking different electives and cross-explore interest areas is an option as well.